July 1, 2020 – June 30, 2021

 Correspondence Secretary: Cathie Smith

-Directors: Ron Abeles, Jim Felland, Jennifer Ringer, Brian Tepper, and Bob Trimble
+Directors: Ron Abeles, Jim Felland, Bill Hull, and Brian Tepper

 As a native of southern California, most of my life has been spent within walking distance of the beach, and that proximity has always had a pervasive influence, perhaps more and more as I get older.
 I’m a relative late–comer to art, as in college my artistic endeavors were limited to a bit of classroom scientific illustration and ceramics.
 Much later, while working for the Santa Barbara City College Chemistry Department, I began taking art classes through the (now) Extended Learning branch of the school, first in stained glass and later drawing, watercolor, and finally pastel, which for the last 5 or 6 years has been a passion.
 Besides working in pastels, travel is another passion; and combining travel and art as I explore and paint dramatic landscapes is even better!